cabforum/cabforum.org/content/posts/2014/2014-02-19-2014-02-19-minutes-of-mountain-view-f2f.md

 Arno: The security regulation of OCSP systems in Germany may require nine months before changes can be made, and that is common.

-Ryan: On the matter of OCSP stapling, there are a number of CAs who have pointed out that they are pre-signing OCSP responses, so there is an opportunity to incorporate CT into that pipeline—the OCSP serving infrastructure is already capable of delivering these SCTs.
+Ryan: On the matter of OCSP stapling, there are a number of CAs who have pointed out that they are pre-signing OCSP responses, so there is an opportunity to incorporate CT into that pipeline-the OCSP serving infrastructure is already capable of delivering these SCTs.

 Rick: Ben L., the IETF is a slow deliberative process where they favor building consensus.
 It seems to me that this spec has gone from experimental to being required at breathtaking speed, which speaks to Arno’s point, and I think it’s dangerous, but is this within the IETF working model?